-\para{\emph{{Adversarial Fine-Tuning}}} -- follows \citet{hosseini2017limitation}, and trains a model for several epochs with the original examples from the training set using the original loss $J(\theta, x, y)$; then, after the model is trained for optimal performance, the model is fine-tuned on adversarial examples.
-During fine-tuning, the model is trained for a a single iteration over the training set, and only on adversarial versions of each training example, using the adversarial loss $J_{adv}(\theta, x', y)$.
-The hope in this approach is to establish the model's high performance first, and then ensure the model's robustness to adversarial examples because of the recency of the fine-tuning.
+\para{\emph{{Adversarial Fine-Tuning}}} -- follows \citet{hosseini2017limitation} and trains a model for several epochs with the original examples from the training set using the original loss $J(\theta, x, y)$.
+Once the model is trained for optimal performance, it is fine-tuned on adversarial examples.
+During fine-tuning, the model is trained for a single iteration over the training set, and only on adversarial versions of each training example, using the adversarial loss $J_{adv}(\theta, x', y)$.
+The expectation in this approach is to establish the model's high performance first, and then ensure the model's robustness to adversarial examples because of the recent fine-tuning.

 \para{\emph{No Defense, $\mathbf{|vocab|}$=$\mathbf{\{10k,50k,100k\}}$}} -- trains the original model with a smaller vocabulary.
-Limiting the vocabulary size might improve robustness by ignoring rare variable names: names that are observed in the training or test data but are out of (the limited) vocabulary -- are replaced with a special \scode{UNK} symbol.
-This way, the hope is that the model will consider only frequent names; because of their frequency, these names will be observed enough times at training time and their vector representation is more stable.
+Limiting the vocabulary size has the potential to improve robustness by ignoring rare variable names.
+Names that are observed in the training or test data but are outside the limited vocabulary are replaced with a special \scode{UNK} symbol.
+This way, the model is expected to consider only frequent names.
+Because of their frequency, these names will be observed enough times during training such that their vector representation is more stable.